-This Genius Tip Will Help You Ripen Your Avocados Faster for On-Demand Guac
+This Tip Will Ripen Your Avocados Faster for On-Demand Guac Tonight!

 We’re no fortune tellers, but if you’re plant-based or vegan-curious we’re guessing we can predict at least one food fact about you: You love avocados.
 You love the six reasons you should eat an avocado a day for health and weight loss.
 You love easy homemade guacamole with chips and fancy avocado toast with pickled onions, pumpkin seeds, and a riff on that spectacular plant-based ricotta your go-to breakfast spot used to make you thrice a week.
 (You also love and miss your go-to breakfast spot, sigh.)